CalFire will be making a fire break on our property Mid-February to early March.

 Courtwood Inn is unique and special.
 The warmth and ambiance of the cedar logs bring about a feeling of comfort and relaxation.
 We’re the ultimate place to stay when you’re stargazing in Northern California.

-Stay in our Australian Open Room and gaze at the Sierra Foothills from your private patio.
-Another highlight of this room is the oversized bathroom with natural stone tiles in the shower.
+Stay in our Wimbledon Mini-Suite and gaze at the stars and Sierra Foothills from your private balcony.
+Other highlights of this room are the high vaulted ceilings and the spacious seating area, where you can enjoy morning coffee or a glass of wine in the evening.
 What are you waiting for?
 Check our availability and start planning your getaway to Calaveras County today!